Supreme Court strikes down IEEPA Tariffs in 6-3 ruling

 In an opinion written by Chief Justice John Roberts, The Supreme Court of the United States has struck down The Trump Administration’s use of the International Emergency Economic Powers Act to enact sweeping so called “reciprocal” tariffs, first announced back on “Liberation Day” in April of 2025.

-Concurring with Chief Justice Roberts were Justices Sotomayor, Kagan, Gorsuch, Barrett, and Jackson.
+Along with Chief Justice Roberts, Justices Sotomayor, Kagan, Gorsuch, Barrett, and Jackson voted to rule the IEEPA tariffs unconstitutional.

 Dissenting were Justice Thomas, Kavanaugh, and Alito.

-This does NOT mean all tariffs are going away and prices will magically fall overnight.
+This does NOT mean all tariffs are going away.
+Nor does it mean prices will magically fall overnight.
 The IEEPA statute is just one of the tools the President and his Administration have been using to enact tariffs.
 And for the last couple of months, they have been switching to other methods, of which were not challenged in this case.

 But the IEEPA tariffs are a big chunk: